What Is Marriage In Australia?

 - the marriage has been registered.

-There are three ways in which a marriage can end:
+There are three ways in which a marriage can end.
+These are;

 The most common way to end a marriage in Australia is by divorce.
 This process is governed by the Family Law Act 1975 (Cth).
-Australia has a principle of no-fault divorce, meaning that neither party to the marriage will be blamed for the breakdown of the marriage.
+Australia has a no-fault divorce system, meaning that neither party to the marriage will be blamed for the breakdown of the marriage.

 Parties must make an application to the Federal Circuit and Family Court of Australia (FCFCA) to obtain a divorce.
 An application can only be made following a period of separation of at least 12 months.
 It may be made by either party to the marriage or jointly.
-If the application is made by a sole applicant, then it must be served on the other party to the marriage.
+If the application is made by a sole applicant, then it must be served on the other spouse.

-Whilst there are many DIY divorce kits available, it is recommended that you seek legal assistance when ending a marriage, particularly where children are involved, to ensure you receive everything to which you are entitled and that the children are adequately supported and manageable custody arrangements are in place.
+Whilst there are many DIY divorce kits available, it is recommended that you seek legal assistance when ending a marriage, particularly where children are involved, to ensure you receive everything to which you are entitled and that the children are adequately supported and appropriate parenting arrangements are in place.

-- the relationship between the parties is illegal or prohibited, as in the case of family members
+- the relationship between the parties is illegal or prohibited, as in the case of siblings

-- the marriage did not comply with the law in the locale in which the parties were married
+- the marriage did not comply with the law in the place where the parties were married

-- one of the parties was not old enough to marry, or, if they were between 16 anhy were being forced into the marriage, they were mistaken about what marriage is or who they were actually marrying, or they were not sufficiently capable of understanding what was taking place.
+- one of the parties was not old enough to marry, or, if they were between 16 and 18 and were being forced into the marriage, they were mistaken about what marriage was or who they were actually marrying, or they were not sufficiently capable of understanding what was taking place.